saulpierotti/markdown_notebook/LB2.md

 * Transfer functions can be linear, stepwise, sigmoid
 * Neural Networks can perform a non linear functional mapping thanks to their nonlinear tranfer function
 * It is important for tranfer functions to be continuous in order to make the error function derivable

+## History of Secondary Structure Prediction
+* Secondary structures were predicted by Linus Pauling and Robert Corey in 1951 on the basis of H bonding and cooperativity criteria, before the first crystal structure
+	* Pauling got the Nobel prize in chemistry 1954 (for secondary structures!) and in 1962
+* NN proved to be the best tool for predicting secondary structure
+* The prediction of secondary structure is a bioinformatics success story
+* The first attempt at SS prediction was in 1957
+* Myoglobin was the first prtoein to be solved at atomic resolution in 1960
+* The PDB was born in 1973 with 15 structures
+* First generation SS prediction methods (1960-1970) were based on single residue propensities, often averaged over a sliding window
+	* An example is the Chou-Fasman method
+* Second generation methods (1970-1990) were based on joint probabilities, and so started to investigate the context in which residues were found
+	* Here they started also to use NN
+	* An example is the GOR method
+	* Accuracy stalled at 60%
+* Third generation methods (1990) integrate evolutionary information by using sequence profiles
+	* They were the first to break 70% accuracy
+	* Seminal Rost and Sanders 1994 paper
+* These generations actually do not only apply to secondary structure prediction, but in general to many prediction methods of protein properties

+## First Generation Methods
+* They are based on the computation of the frequency of occurrence of a residue in relation to a given feature
+* A sliding window is a way for searching for emerging properties in a context
+	* I can associate a property to each sliding window, and I can consider it as an emerging property of the window
+* ProtScale is a website at ExPasy where I can input a sequence (or an identifier) and I get a series of sequence properties
+	* I can get molecular weight, different propensities, ...
+	* I can get all the properties averaged over a sliding window (that I can choose)
+	* I can also decide the summarization method over the sliding window
+* The Kite-Doolittle scale is an average of several hydrophobicity scales (including a partition coefficient) and it is provided at ProtScale
+* The Chou-Fasman scale is also in ProtScale
+* For proteins sliding windows are usually between 3 and 24 residues long
+	* A really long window loses in resolution
+	* A small sliding window is too noisy
+* Using sliding windows I can see the emergence of regions with certain properties
+* Chou-Fasman uses an heuristic for resolving inconsistencies (regions with more than 1 propensity)

+## Second Generation Methods
+* Here wee take explicitly advantage of the context
+*

 ---